What Is Risk Adjustment?

 In other words, a health plan in a commercial risk payment model receives money from enrollees by way of the premiums paid during the year.
 The fees and transfer payments resulting from the risk score comparison then occur between the plans in the program.
 State and local government funds are not involved in commercial risk adjustment.
 The risk stabilization process (paying a fee or receiving a payment from other plans in the commercial risk adjustment model) occurs after the risk adjustment validation audit.
 In the commercial risk adjustment model, this audit usually occurs within six months following year’s end.

-The Department of Health & Human Services (HHS) administers and regulates commercial risk adjustment and has two programs: HHS-HCC for diagnosis-related risk and prescription drug categories (RXC) for prescription-related risk.
+The Department of Health and Human Services (HHS) administers and regulates commercial risk adjustment and has two programs: HHS-HCC for diagnosis-related risk and Prescription Drug Categories (RXC) for prescription-related risk.
 Enrollees in commercial risk adjustment are identified by age (adult, child, infant).
 They are also classified by the level of plan purchased.
 The five classifications are given a metal level (platinum, gold, silver, or bronze) or called catastrophic.
-The level of plan determines the percentage of healthcare costs a member pays, with platinum having the lowest out-of-pocket expense after premiums and catastrophic having the highest.
+The level of plan determines the percentage of healthcare costs a member pays, with platinum being the least out-of-pocket expense after premiums and catastrophic being the highest.
 The plan level also affects the risk value of a diagnosis mapping to an HHS-HCC.

-Table 1 shows an excerpt from the May 6, 2022, release from HHS regarding the 2023 benefit year HHS risk adjustment model coefficients.
-Notice that one HCC in the adult model can have various values depending on a member’s plan level enrollment.
+Table 1 shows an excerpt from the April 25, 2019, Federal Register.
+Notice that one HCC in the adult model can have various values depending on the level of plan in which the member is enrolled.

 Table 1.
 Commercial HCC Values Vary Depending on the Enrollee’s Plan Level